Paris Pont des Arts Photos June 2015

 Sammy loves Eman love lock Paris

-The phenomenon of attaching a padlock known as a lovelock to declare your love has become one of those things that people do all over the world, and Paris is no exception with the Pont des Arts becoming known as the Bridge of Love, yet there are consequences when millions of people do this, and even after they were taken off this bridge in 2010 they were removed again and only a few like the Sammy loves Eman Love Lock in this image remain so far.
+The phenomenon of attaching a padlock known as a love locks to declare your love has become one of those things that people do all over the world, and Paris is no exception with the Paris Pont des Arts becoming known as the Bridge of Love, yet there are consequences when millions of people do this, and even after they were taken off this bridge in 2010 they were removed again and only a few like the Sammy loves Eman Love Locks in this image remain so far.

-HD photo of Pards + Raj Love Lock February 2015 still on the Pont des Arts Bridge of Love
+Pont des Arts photos of Pards + Raj Love Locks February 2015 still on the Bridge of Love

 Pards + Raj love lock Pont des Arts